 Soon, small tikkas, big fish and bigger kebabs were flowing on my table.
 Small oodles of joy, you see.
 It was time to order famous Lahori Chicken my grandfather binged on with Afghani naan & Boti Paratha rolls.
 It was delicious, the cheese just melted in mouth and the flavored spices were among the best I had ever tasted.
 My tummy was full and I really wished I could have hogged more.
 Glad, I didn’t. else I would have needed the ever dependent Eno.

 Source of Pic: https://in.pinterest.com/pin/820218150855360007/

 Despite the exchange rate advantage, this meal punctured a big hole in my pocket.
-I decided to have maggi for next two meals, or something similar to it…may be a Non-veg one.
+I decided to have Maggi for the next two meals, or something similar to it…maybe a Non-veg one.
 After a sumptuous dinner, I started strolling back again to the hotel.
-The wind blowing wasn’t chilly, but still a tad bit cool.
+The wind blowing wasn’t chilly, but still, a tad bit cool.
 Typical November weather, just as in Delhi.
 My thoughts drifted to Hunza valley.
 How cold would it be there?
 Do I have appropriate clothing to weather the weather?
 Should I buy a bottle of rum from Lahore?
 As I wasn’t aware of the local laws regarding alcohol, I decided to buy rum locally upon reaching there.
-Amidst these thoughts I reached back to hotel.
+Amidst these thoughts, I reached back to the hotel.
 A tiring day, but an eventful one.
 Local time read 22.30 hrs when I switched off lights and retired to bed.

 To be continued…